newrelic/opentelemetry-exporter-java/README.md

     }
 ```

-5. Find your spans in New Relic One: go to https://one.newrelic.com/ and select **Distributed Tracing**.
+2. Find your spans in New Relic One: go to https://one.newrelic.com/ and select **Distributed Tracing**.

-#### For metrics:
+##### For metrics:

-Important: If you are using [auto-instrumentation](#auto-instrumentation), you should skip the configuration of the SDK, and go right to step 3.
+Important: If you are using [auto-instrumentation](#auto-instrumentation), or you have used the
+[quickstart](#quickstart) you should skip the configuration of the SDK, and go right to the next
+section.

 1. Create a `NewRelicMetricExporter`